kayp514/dev-vogat-v1/.changeset/quiet-geckos-hide.md

 "dev-vogat-v1": patch
 ---

-chore: Enhance GitHub Actions workflow to create releases
+chore: Update version command in package.json and enhance GitHub Actions release workflow

-- Added a step to create GitHub releases upon successful publication of changesets.
+- Changed the "version-packages" script to "version" in package.json for clarity.
-- Configured the workflow to use the GITHUB_TOKEN for authentication.
+- Modified the GitHub Actions workflow to trigger releases on both push and closed pull request events.
-- Updated the release job to include release notes from CHANGELOG.md.
+- Improved the release creation step to use the latest tag and include changelog notes.